Last updated on January 17th, 2023

 Due to high glucose levels, insulin production increases.
 More insulin production weakens the pancreas cells.
 In the later stages, the body doesn’t even produce sufficient insulin.

-In Type-2 diabetes blood glucose levels in the body increases when the body cells become resistant to insulin.
+In Type-2 diabetes blood, glucose levels in the body increase when the body cells become resistant to insulin.

 At first, the symptoms of type 2 diabetes are so mild that you won’t even get to notice them.